-Capable of reaching temperatures up to 300 degrees Celsius, the all-metal Hexagon extruder undergoes a nifty nozzle cleaning procedure which is intended to remove any extraneous residue, but isn’t always 100% effective.
-Immediately afterwards, the Mini begins a very useful self levelling routine by touching the tip of the nozzle to a conductive plate on each of the build surface’s four corners.
+Capable of reaching temperatures up to 300 degrees Celsius, the all-metal Hexagon extruder undergoes a nifty nozzle cleaning procedure which is intended to remove any extraneous residue but isn’t always 100% effective.
+Immediately afterward, the Mini begins a very useful self leveling routine by touching the tip of the nozzle to a conductive plate on each of the build surface’s four corners.
 While this process ensures rock solid first layer adhesion, it gets old very quickly.
 Especially if the goal is a quick turnover between print jobs.

 Noise – 2.5/5

 Perhaps the Lulzbot Mini’s greatest failing as a desktop 3D printer is how noisy it is.
 The high pitched whines and squeals of the stepper motors (especially the Y axis) are at first novel and even cute as evidenced by the characteristic sounds of the bed-leveling procedure, but you’ll be begging for deafness about halfway into a print as the high-frequency soundscapes burrow their way into your mind.
 This is not a machine for a small or quiet home, and at 55 decibels with a print speed of 50mm/sec, measured using the Bosch INVH sound meter app for Android, could be heard through a closed door.
 Ideally suited for a makerspace, garage or busy classroom, the Mini could stand to tone it down a bit if it wants to live among average consumer families.